 where $A$, $B$, and $C$ are the curves in the top row of Figure \ref{fig:Move_V_Braid_Relation_Curves}.
 Similarly, we find that $\wt{\sigma}_2\wt{\sigma}_1\wt{\sigma}_2$ acts via

 and similarly on the other generators, where $A'$, $B'$, and $C'$ are on the bottom row of Figure \ref{fig:Move_V_Braid_Relation_Curves}.

-We see that up to homotopy through Moves I-IV: \begin{itemize} \item $A$ and $C'$ are the same curve, except that $C'$ is pushed to go around $f_3$ to the right, whereas $A$ goes around it to the left \item $B$ and $B'$ are the same curve, except that $B'$ is pushed to go over $f_2$, whereas $B$ goes under it \item $C$ and $A'$ are the same, except that $C$ is pushed to go around $f_1$ to the left, whereas $A'$ goes around it to the right \end{itemize} We described in Proposition \ref{prop:differential} how pushing a non-degenerate curve through a center changes the associated word by an exact element, with primitive involving the face through which the curve is pushed.
+We see that up to homotopy through Moves I-IV: \begin{itemize} \item $A$ and $C'$ are the same curve, except that $C'$ is pushed to go around $f_3$ to the right, whereas $A$ goes around it to the left \item $B$ and $B'$ are the same curve, except that $B'$ is pushed to go over $f_2$, whereas $B$ goes under it \item $C$ and $A'$ are the same, except that $C$ is pushed to go around $f_1$ to the left, whereas $A'$ goes around it to the right \end{itemize} We described in Lemma \ref{lem:htpy_through_center} how pushing a non-degenerate curve through a center changes the associated word by an exact element, with primitive involving the face through which the curve is pushed.
 One easily sees that

-where the composition of paths on the right passes through $f_1$, $f_2$, and $f_3$ at its three junctures.
+where $\gamma_{f_1,f_2,f_3}^{\Gamma}$ is the path which follows $\gamma_{1}^{s}$, then passes through $f_1$, then follows $\eta_1$, then passes through $f_2$, then follows $\eta_2$, then passes through $f_3$, and finally traverses $\gamma_3^t$.
 (Notice we have removed the garden from the notation on the right since for all such choices, the differential acts in the same way on the matrix of words, since the words only involve the degree $1$ face generators.)
 In other words, we have